qiboteam/qibo-client/doc/source/index.rst

 Install first the package dependencies with the following commands.

-We recommend to start with a fresh virtual environment to avoid dependencies conlficts with previously installed packages.
+We recommend to start with a fresh virtual environment to avoid dependencies conflicts with previously installed packages.

 .. code-block:: bash